Tequila, Jalisco: The town

 The National Museum of Tequila (MUNAT) is located in the town of Tequila on land that was purchased and set aside by Cipriano Rosales at the beginning of the 20th century for cultural and/or educational activities.
-The Eduardo González Primary School was established first in 1933, which became a vocational high school in 1979.
+The Eduardo González Primary School was established first in 1933 and became a vocational high school in 1979.
 This was closed in the 1980s due to the deterioration of the building.
 After extensive remodeling, it reopened as the Casa de Cultura Tequilense (Tequila Cultural Center) and remained so until 2000, when it was converted into the National Museum of Tequila.
 It is the first museum in the world dedicated to this liquor.

 Just10 km outside the town of Tequila proper is the Sanctuary of Saint Toribio Romo González on the road that leads to the Balneario La Toma, in a community called Agua Caliente.
 Toribio Romo was recently canonized by John Paul II.
 The Sanctuary is located in the place where Saint Toribio, as in commonly known was apprehended and shot during the Cristero War.

 The National Festival of Tequila is held every year from the end of November to the middle of December.
 During this event, a Tequila Queen is crowned and the main distillers in the area all have a presence with samples of their tequila.
 There are also charreada events and a parade with floats, cockfights, mariachis, fireworks and rides.
 This festival coincides with the feast of Tequila's patron saint, Our Lady of the Purisíma Concepción.

 A surprising tradition for those not from Tequila is the nightly blessing of the town by the parish priest.
 At 9pm every night, the priest offers blessings by ringing a bell three times, and directing the holy of holyest cross with the sacraments towards all 4 cardinal points.
 At this moment, everyone in the town stops what they are doing, including turning off things like the television or radio and stands for the blessing.